In this article, we will take a look at player based power rankings prior to the start of the series.

 What do these power rankings mean?

 These are the players who will have the biggest overall impact for the Sabres this season, in a positive way of course.
 It’s what each player has, or will, accomplish for the 2019-2020 season.
-Since it’s the offseason, the picks come with more expectations than anything else.
+With the season about to get underway, here is where our players currently sit.

 #1 – Jack Eichel

 Jack Eichel is hungry to win, and if he has to put his team on his back in games to do that, then so be it.
 It is undeniable that Eichel is the driving force behind the Sabres offense and as the season approaches, he looks ready to take on that mantle full steam ahead.
 With more offensive tools in the line-up it will help Eichel exceed previous years offensive outputs.
 Also, the chemistry developed with Victor Olofsson may prove beneficial to both of them.
 Eichel is one of the best players in the entire league when it comes to driving play and zone entries, and he is still quite young with room to improve.
 A season eclipsing 90+ points is not out of the question.

 #2 – Rasmus Dahlin